axismaps/axis-jekyll/_posts/2009-04-17-virtual-globes-are-a-seriously-bad-idea-for-thematic-mapping.markdown

 <p class="MsoNormal">
 <p>[caption id="attachment_343" align="aligncenter" width="525" caption="3D human figures as proportional symbols (blog.thematicmapping.org)"]<img class="size-full wp-image-343 " title="humanfigures" src="http://www.axismaps.com/blog/wp-content/uploads/2009/04/humanfigures.jpg" alt="3D human figures as proportional symbols" width="525" height="346" />[/caption]</p>
 <p class="MsoNormal"><strong>CHART JUNK</strong></p>
-<p class="MsoNormal" style="padding-left: 30px;">Chart junk takes what should have been a simple-to-read graphic and makes extracting information (1) slower, (2) more difficult, and (3) more prone to reading errors, because of excessive ornamentation and unnecessary design additionsâ€”like adding a 3D effect that communicates nothing in and of itself but simply "looks cool."
+<p class="MsoNormal" style="padding-left: 30px;">Chart junk takes what should have been a simple-to-read graphic and makes extracting information (1) slower, (2) more difficult, and (3) more prone to reading errors, because of excessive ornamentation and unnecessary design additions—like adding a 3D effect that communicates nothing in and of itself but simply "looks cool."
 This is not idle speculation: Research consistently shows chart junk and "redundant ink" hurt otherwise fine graphics.</p>
 <p class="MsoNormal" style="padding-left: 30px;">Want to see for yourself?
 Download these two example KML/KMZ files from blog.thematicmapping.org and run them in Google Earth.
 While you're looking at them try to extract numbers or compare places: <a href="http://thematicmapping.googlepages.com/polygon_hole_problem.kml" target="_blank">KMZ File 1</a> |  <a href="http://thematicmapping.googlepages.com/population_2005_collada_people.kmz" target="_blank">KML File 2</a></p>
 <p class="MsoNormal">
 <p class="MsoNormal"><strong>"BUT THEY LOOK COOL": A TECHNOLOGY IN SEARCH OF A PROBLEM </strong></p>